fhirbase/fhirbase.py/README.md

 }
 ```

-### `.update`
+### .update
-Updates resource.
+Updates a resource.
-If txid is not specified, new unique logical transaction id will be generated.
+If txid is not specified, a new unique logical transaction id will be generated.

 Key `id` is required in `resource` argument.